Cycling in Preston

-The Ribble Link Canal is just one of the routes providing a great spot for cycling around Ashton and Lea.
+The Ribble Link Canal is just one of the routes that provides a great spot for cycling around Ashton and Lea.
 Connecting with the Lancaster Canal and flaunting some great statues to spot en route, the Ribble Link makes an interesting and relaxing day out.

-For more details visit AllTrails - The Ribble Millenium Link.
+For more details visit AllTrails - The Ribble Millennium Link.

 The most notable hotspot for cycling in Preston is the Guild Wheel.
 The diverse 21-mile route provides the perfect opportunity for a challenging and enjoyable day of cycling.

 You can take on the challenge of the full circular route, absorbing all the sights of the city and beyond.
 Or, hop on at any point for a short route to get you out and about in the fresh air.
 Mixing urban with rural, the route can be what you make it, with much waiting to be discovered along the way.